RamanLab/BenchmCommDetection/README.md

 - `LFR_Results/`: Contains results from artificial benchmark analysis.
 - `Social_benchmark_results/`: Contains results from social benchmark analysis.
 - `Social_networks/`: Contains datasets used for benchmarking.
-- `Mu-*/`: Folders containing LFR networks used for benchmarking.
-- `S-*/`: Folders containing LFR networks used for benchmarking.
+- `LFR_networks/`: Folders containing LFR networks used for benchmarking.
 - `community_detection/`: Contains the Python module developed for implementing community detection algorithms.
 This directory also includes a README file with detailed information about the package.

 ## Usage